Know your rights

 These websites will give you ideas for exploring:

 If you have any concerns or feel you need support, we are here to help and can provide a safe and confidential space for you to talk through any issues which are causing you concern.
 We can guide you on finding somewhere suitable to live and advise on any housing problems you may be experiencing.
 We also advise on a range of money issues including money management, budgeting, challenging funding decisions and welfare benefits.

-We have lots of helpful articles in Housing & accommodation support and Fees, funding & money advice, and where articles can’t help, our skilled advisers are on hand to support you – just get in touch.
+We have lots of helpful articles in Housing & accommodation support and Fees, funding & money advice, and where articles can’t help, our skilled advisers are on hand to support you.

 Please rest assured that if we are unable to help with your enquiry, we will refer you for assistance with another team.
 To make the most of your session, please always bring a copy of your tenancy agreement with you.

 We have a host of videos you can watch on a wide of topics on Advice & Guidance media covering topics such as Navigating Private Sector Housing, Financial Wellbeing, Thriving in London, and more.

 We also have online learning module to help you gain more insight and learn how to navigate the complexities of renting with: